 TABLE OF CONTENTS

 Diarrhea: What is it?

 At some point in your life, you have probably experienced a bout of diarrhea.
 It’s characterized as loose or unformed stools.
 It can suddenly occur, without warning and end rapidly, yet also can last months or weeks and intermittently occur.
 These two kinds of diarrhea are called chronic diarrhea and acute diarrhea.
 Each kind has various causes and thereby, different methods of treatment.

 It’s vital for cat parents to know that diarrhea isn’t a disease, yet rather a symptom of several different ailments and diseases.
 Diarrhea in cats is thought to be a non-specific symptom.
-Put plainly, it’s a common symptom of disease and is typically accompanied by additional medical signs that veterinarians use to confirm an accurate diagnosis.
+Put plainly, it’s a common symptom of a disease and is typically accompanied by additional medical signs that veterinarians use to confirm an accurate diagnosis.
 The only diarrhea symptom is unusual.

 Diarrhea: What Causes It?

 What are the cat diarrhea causes?
 Typically, people relate diarrhea with food poisoning or a stomach bug.
-But there is a plethora of reasons that oftentimes result in diarrhea.
+But there are a plethora of reasons that oftentimes result in diarrhea.
 Identifying what causes diarrhea in cats is step one in having the ability to alleviate the symptom and treat its underlying cause.
 Knowing the reason for cats and diarrhea also will help pet owners prevent it from occurring again.

 One common diarrhea reason to happen is because of a dietary change.
 Several pet parents know what it is like to have a choosy eater on their hands.
 Your cat might absolutely love their food for a few months then all of a sudden, start to turn their noses up at supper time.
 As a doting cat owner, you’ll want your cat to enjoy their cat food and ensure that they’re receiving all of the nutrients they require, so you make a fast change to a new food choice.
 Then boom, diarrhea!